 Once Upon a Time... in Hollywood

-Once Upon a Time... in Hollywood loses more than it wins in every round — and 38% across 66 matchups is well below the 50% that would mean just holding even.
+Once Upon a Time... in Hollywood builds an impressive record against weaker competition — then loses it in the late rounds.
+At 47% overall, the number flatters it slightly.
 Tarantino's most patient film, and patience is a liability in brackets.
 Cinephiles adore its texture and melancholy; everyone else remembers a long movie where not much happens until the end.
-Decisions come fast at 1.1s average.
-This is a film people have opinions about before the matchup asks for one.
+Voters pick in 1.5s on average — well under the 3.5s platform norm.

 Synopsis